networknt/light-doc/content/en/tutorial/oauth/test-cloud.md

 jdbcUrl: jdbc:mysql://38.113.162.51:3306/oauth2?useSSL=false&disableMariaDbDriver
 ```

-For code service only, update the cors.yml to remove the localhost as we will never access from the local.
+For the code service only, update the cors.yml to remove the localhost as we will never access from the local.

 ```
 enabled: false